ajtock/NGS_intro_Cambridge_SysBio/README.md

 But unlike the other tools, IGV has a graphical user interface (GUI).
 Run `igv` at the command prompt to start it.

-When it opens, click on the top-left drop-down menu and select "A. thaliana (TAIR10)".
+When it opens, click on the top-left drop-down menu and select the "A. thaliana (TAIR10)" reference genome.
 You may need to select "More..." first to see available reference genomes other than "Human hg19".

 To load the filtered read alignments in BAM format, navigate through the "File" menu to its location in the file system: